aws/Device-Shadow-for-AWS-IoT-embedded-sdk/test/cbmc/proofs/Shadow_AssembleTopicString/README.md

-Shadow_GetTopicString proof
+Shadow_AssembleTopicString proof
 ==============

-This directory contains a memory safety proof for Shadow_GetTopicString.
+This directory contains a memory safety proof for Shadow_AssembleTopicString.

 To run the proof.
 * Add cbmc, goto-cc, goto-instrument, goto-analyzer, and cbmc-viewer